Power your AI workflows with the DEHY MCP server. Learn more →

 Direction labels: bullish at 65 and above, bearish below 35, otherwise neutral.

-What stays true regardless of the spread: the score is a triage layer.
-It tells a desk what to read first.
-The market's signals, structured at the source — that is the product, and it does not depend on a backtest going our way.
+So we make no claim the score predicts prices.
+What it does, measurably, is rank — it sorts a day's filings by what a desk should read first.
+The market's signals, structured at the source and delivered in under a minute, tested by a rig that won't flatter them: that is the product, and it does not depend on a backtest going our way.

 Data sources